openPMD/openPMD-standard/EXT_BeamPhysics.md

     - Description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle.
 This is proportional to the number of particles that a macro-particle represents.
 Also see `charge`.

-Non Per-Particle Records of the `Particle Root Group`
+Non Per-Particle Records of the `Particle Group`
 -----------------------------------------------------

-The following possible records of the `Particle Root Group` are for specifying properties of the entire group of particles.
+The following possible records of the `Particle Group` are for specifying properties of the entire group of particles.

 - `phaseSpaceFirstOrderMoment/`
   - Type: Optional 6-vector *(real)*